18 Tips for Surviving a Day at Universal Studios Orlando

 2. Take advantage of Universal’s free Wait Times app

 Universal Orlando’s fantastic free app allows you to conveniently look up wait times for all rides within both parks.
 This allows you to save some time by planning your next move based on current wait times.
 Times are updated consistently and seem to be pretty accurate.
-Those limited on time especially need this app to strategically plan their day.
+Those limited on time especially need this app to strategically plan their day, and thus, get the best value.

 Both Universal Studios and Islands of Adventure offer a great selection of rides.
 Both parks are worthy of at least a full day visit.
 However, if you are limited to a single visit, you will want to order park-to-park tickets in order to switch back and forth between the 2.
-With the park to park pass, you will be able to board the Hogwarts Express, a fun & convenient Harry Potter themed train ride between the parks.
-Luckily, you do not have to pay full price as there are many discount deals online including 2 days free when you buy 2.
+Also, with the park-to-park pass, you will be able to board the Hogwarts Express, a fun & convenient Harry Potter themed train ride between the parks.

 You can board at either the Hogsmeade station (Islands of Adventure) or King’s Cross Station (Universal Studios).
 Sit back and enjoy the ride as you pass the beautiful English countryside.
-In addition, the major Harry Potter rides and shopping/dining areas (Diagon Alley and Hogsmeade) are located in opposing parks, thus making park to park tickets even more necessary.
+In addition, the Harry Potter rides and shopping/dining areas (Diagon Alley and Hogsmeade) are located in opposing parks, thus making park-to-park tickets even more necessary.

-4. Get in line early for Hagrid’s Motorbike Adventure
+4. Get in line early for popular rides

-We arrived at Universal right at opening, reaching the ride at about 8:30am.
+We arrived at Universal right at opening and headed straight to the new Harry Potter ride (Hagrid’s Motorbike Adventure) at 8:30am.
 By this time, there was already a 90 minute wait.
 At times, it can be up to 4 hours to get on this hot new ride!
-If you are not one to stand in hot lines all daky, you should get to this ride as early as possible!
+If you are not one to stand in hot lines all day, you should get to this ride as early as possible!
 Who wants to waste money standing in lines all day!
 Also be sure to pull out your Wait Times app to see if the wait is worth your time.

 Other popular rides that you should consider earlier on in the day include Despicable Me: Minion Mayhem, Hollywood Rip Ride RockIt, The Incredible Hulk Coaster, Men in Black, The Simpsons, Dudley Do Right’s Ripsaw Falls, and Harry Potter and the Escape from Gringotts.
 All of these rides will be insanely busy later in the afternoon, so it would be smart to try to get on 1 or 2 earlier in the morning when the park is less crowded.